earthobservations/wetterdienst/docs/usage/python-api.rst

     from wetterdienst import Settings
     Settings.reset()

+The environmental settings recognized by our settings are

+.. ipython:: python

+    import json
+    from wetterdienst import Settings
+    print(json.dumps(Settings.env.dump(), indent=4))

 Also if for whatever reason you have concurrent code running and want it all to have thread-safe settings use it like

 .. ipython:: python